 UNESCO Creative Cities of Design and cluster

-UNESCO awards the cities that present their candidature, and the title of creative city in the various fields, and are called “clusters” – specifically: Music – Handicrafts – Design – New Media – Cinema – Literature – Food and Wine.
+UNESCO awards the cities that present their candidature, and the title of creative city in the various fields, and are called “clusters” – specifically: Music – Crafts and folk art – Design – New media – Cinema – Literature – Gastonomy.

 Italian Creative Cities

 In the framework of the UNESCO creative cities in the various clusters, we constituted a coordination of the Italian cities that received the entitlement.
-The components are: Bologna (music), Fabriano (handicrafts), Parma (food and wine), Rome (cinema), Turin (design).
+The components are: Alba (gastronomy), Biella (crafts and folk art), Bergamo (gastronomy), Bologna (music), Fabriano (hcrafts and folk art), Parma (gastronomy), Rome (cinema), Turin (design).

 This is the network of the main European cities, founded in 1986.
 It is currently composed of 135 big cities and 45 partner cities that through these govern 130 million citizens in 39 countries.